Q: Will Hoot Lake Solar bring tax benefit to the city?

-A: Our interconnection at the Hoot Lake substation can accommodate up to 144 MW, but because of land requirements and needed transmission line to reach the interconnection, a larger project became too costly.
+A: Our interconnection at the Hoot Lake Substation can accommodate up to 144 MW, but because of land requirements and needed transmission line to reach the interconnection, a larger project became too costly.
 This was the least-cost option for our customers.
 Additionally, solar projects that are 50 MW or larger require Certificate of Need approval and a site permit from the Minnesota Public Utilities Commission (MPUC), resulting in less local control and longer implementation timelines.
-Based on our projections around customer energy needs now and into the future, a project over 50 MW wasn’t prudent.
+Based on our projections around customer energy needs now and into the future, a solar project over 50 MW at this time wasn’t prudent.

 Q: What is Minnesota’s solar energy requirement?
 Will Hoot Lake Solar meet that requirement?